nical/blog/content/posts/new-tessellator.md

 I am really happy and proud to finally release the new tessellator.
 It adds up to an enormous amount of work over the last two years, but I think that it was necessary to take the tessellator from pretty good to really robust and reliable.
 While uncompromising robustness was the main motivation behind this rewrite, a number of important features were also made possible.

 Although the rewrite wasn't well set up for external contributions, development didn't stop on the master branch!
 I would like to thank everyone who made contributions to lyon in 2019 and the years before.
 Also many thanks to everyone who reported bugs, for their time, patience and support.

+This blog does not have a comments section, discussion on [reddit](https://www.reddit.com/r/rust/comments/efz5jb/lyon_0150_a_new_tessellator/).